freenas/freenas-docs/userguide/snippets/xseries.rst

 chassis has been installed in the rack, and remove all drives before removing the chassis from the rack.

-Snap the black bezel mounting ears onto the metal X10 chassis ears.
-Carefully place the X10 chassis onto the rails mounted in the rack.
+Snap the black bezel mounting ears onto the metal X series chassis ears.
+Carefully place the chassis onto the rails mounted in the rack.
-Push the X10 chassis in until the ears are flush with the front of the rack.
+Push the chassis in until the ears are flush with the front of the rack.
 Use two of the supplied screws to secure each ear to the rack.